-DEMODECTIC MITES: The safest fastest way to beat Demodectic Mange.
-Goes beyond eliminating mites — works to help other problems related to mite damage.
+The natural and safe way to beat Demodectic mites that cause Demodex and Demodicosis.
+Mite Avenge also works to help other problems related to mite damage.
 All natural ingredients.

 Includes 3 immune boosting products selected for Digestive Support and Overall Immune Support.